All docs

 • To discard changes and start a fresh copy of the sandbox: Click ⚙️Reset sandbox.

-• To turn off sandbox mode: Click Sandbox mode in the top left → Live.
+• To turn off sandbox mode: Click Exit sandbox in the toolbar.
 This will return you to your normal table and discard all unpublished changes in your sandbox.

 Note: During sandbox mode, your regular table becomes read-only and cannot be updated directly.
 You can switch between your sandbox and the read-only production table using the tabs menu.
 All recurring sources (webhooks, signals, etc.) and scheduled runs will still run while sandbox mode is active.